 We persevere.
 In the course of any difficult campaign, obstacles are inevitable.
 We see obstacles as opportunities to invoke our creativity and experience.
 We have achieved past successes by promoting developments in legal theory, drawing on social science research, and employing a strategic blend of law, public policy, and media.
 And we know when to take the long view—planning for future litigation by crafting favorable test cases, modifying business practices, or pursuing legislative changes.

-A Brief History of Our First One Hundred and Twenty (or so) Years
+A Brief History of Our First 120 (or so) Years

 Mayer Brown is widely regarded as having the nation’s preeminent Supreme Court practice.
 The current members of the firm’s Supreme Court & Appellate practice have presented 235 Supreme Court arguments—a breadth of experience that is unrivaled in the American legal profession.
 Indeed, of the five authors of the authoritative treatise on the High Court—Supreme Court Practice—four (Timothy Bishop, Kenneth Geller, Dan Himmelfarb, and Stephen Shapiro) are current Mayer Brown partners.
 What may be less widely recognized than our current accomplishments is that Mayer Brown’s Supreme Court practice is almost as old as the firm itself.
 What follows is a brief history of that practice.
 View our Timeline.